The 7 Hidden Health Dangers of Web Design

 5 – Small Fonts

-Another major issue with web design is dealing with small fonts or fonts in poor colour choices.
+Another major issue with web design is dealing with small fonts or fonts with poor colour choices.

 Both of these things can make it hard to read, leading to eye strain and tension headaches.